-What is ISO in Photography
+What Does Lower ISO Mean in Photography?

 ISO in photography relates to a sensor’s (or film’s) sensitivity to light.
 A lower ISO setting makes the sensor less sensitive to light.
 It means that needs more illumination or a longer shutter speed to get the correct exposure.